94.7 The Pulse

-94.7 The Pulse (callsign: 3PLS), is a community radio station which broadcasts to the Geelong, Victoria region in Australia.
+94.7 The Pulse (callsign: 3PLS), is a community radio station which broadcasts to the region of Geelong, Victoria, Australia.

 History

 The Pulse had been previously known as 3YYR, broadcasting on 100.3 MHz FM before becoming known as Geelong Community Radio on the same frequency.
-In 2001, frequency 100.3Mhz was issued to then new commercial station Nova 100 in Melbourne and the station was moved to its current frequency of 94.7 MHz FM and changed names to 94.7 The Pulse.
-Its studios which are based in 68-70 Lt Ryrie St, Geelong at the Geelong Media Education Centre is also a training facility for other forms of media.
+In 2001, frequency 100.3 MHz was issued to then-new commercial station Nova 100 in Melbourne, and the station was moved to its current frequency of 94.7 MHz FM and changed names to 94.7 The Pulse.
+Its studios which are based in 68–70 Lt Ryrie St, Geelong at the Geelong Media Education Centre is also a training facility for other forms of media.

-The Geelong Media Co-operative - the then operators of 3YYR - operated the radio station for some period of time in conjunction with Diversitat, the operational arm of the Geelong Ethnic Communities Council, representing the ethnic broadcasters.
+The Geelong Media Co-operative—the then operators of 3YYR—operated the radio station for some period of time in conjunction with Diversitat, the operational arm of the Geelong Ethnic Communities Council, representing the ethnic broadcasters.
 The full-time licence then held by the GCRC was surrendered to the Australian Communications and Media Authority.
 The licence then passed to Diversitat, who have since maintained the mix of ethnic and broader community programming.
 The station is now run by a board drawn from the volunteer operators and has a representative on the GECC executive.

 Frequency battle

 The frequency used by the station is not guaranteed for a future community radio service, and as such has become available in the longer term for a potential variety of alternate services.

-In June 2007 an article appeared in the Geelong Advertiser stating that the Australian Broadcasting Corporation (ABC) wanted to establish a radio station in Geelong, and wanted to take over the frequency used by The Pulse.
-The Pulse has organised a campaign to protect the Frequency.
+In June 2007, an article appeared in the Geelong Advertiser stating that the Australian Broadcasting Corporation (ABC) wanted to establish a radio station in Geelong, and wanted to take over the frequency used by The Pulse.
+The Pulse has organised a campaign to protect the frequency.